menuDecorMatters

 How To

 In the fabulous realm of interior design, we generally work with three main types of lighting: Ambient, Task, and Accent.
 Think of these as the trio that holds your room's atmosphere together.
 Ambient lighting serves as the general illumination, filling your space with a comforting glow.
-Task lighting, on the other hand, is all about functionality—ever tried to read a book under the harsh glare of an overhead light?
-And then there's Accent lighting, the showstopper that highlights your favorite artwork or architectural features.

-Today, we're diving deep into why each of these lighting types is crucial for your space and how to masterfully balance them for a room that's both visually stunning and practical.
+Today, we're diving deep into why each of these interior lighting types is crucial for your space and how to masterfully balance them for a room that's both visually stunning and practical.
 Ready to illuminate your design knowledge?
 Let's get started!

 The Science of Lighting

-Lighting isn't just about illuminating a room; it's a nuanced play of science that directly impacts how you feel and perceive a space.
+Interior design lighting isn't just about illuminating a room; it's a nuanced play of science that directly impacts how you feel and perceive a space.
 Let's talk facts: the color temperature of a light bulb, measured in Kelvin, can dramatically alter your room's ambiance.
 Lower Kelvin numbers produce a warm, cozy light that's perfect for winding down, while higher Kelvin values offer a cool, energizing glow ideal for focus-intensive tasks.

 breakfast nook dining table lighting design